mayorgarmijo/arid/README.md

 ARID is an open, collaborative repository of isotopic data for the Atacama Desert of northern Chile, covering the regions of Arica y Parinacota, Tarapaca, and Antofagasta.
 It compiles published isotopic measurements from human, animal, and plant samples into a set of clean, analysis-ready datasets accessible directly from R.

+## Citation

+If you use ARID in a publication, please cite it as:

+> Mayorga, D. (2026).
+ARID: Atacama Repository of Isotopic Data.
+R package. https://github.com/mayorgarmijo/arid

 ## Installation

 ```r